datacamp-content/courses-introduction-to-shell/chapter1.md

 --- type:NormalExercise lang:shell xp:100 skills:1 key:3493f8c02f
 ## Editing files

-FIXME: fill this in once we know how learners will edit files in the campus app.
+FIXME: fill this in once we know how learners will edit files.

 *** =instructions

+FIXME: have learners edit `thesis.txt`.

+For now, please just type the word `FIXME` in all caps.

 *** =hint